 The trail drops into the forest after cresting the first pass.
 Then it’s up again but the views show up.
 Mist Mountain appears off to the west-northwest.
-Reach the high point of the entire hike at a 2137 metre pass.
+Reach the high point of the entire hike at a 2137 m pass.

 The Pickle Jar Lakes come into view

-The first of the Pickle Jar Lakes is at the 4.2 kilometre mark.
+The first of the Pickle Jar Lakes is at the 4.2 km mark.
 To continue to the second lake, walk along the south shore to an obvious inlet stream.
 Boulder hop and then hike up and over a small scree slope to reach the lake number two.
 If you’re thinking about a lunch stop, keep going to the third lake, the prettiest one of them all.
 It’s a short hike between each lake.

-When you arrive at the third lake you can see trails going either way around it.
+When you arrive at the third of the Pickle Jar lakes you can see trails going either way around it.
 We went right, crossed a scree slope, continued through a short section of beautiful alpine wildflowers to gain a ridge overlooking the shallow fourth lake.
 It’s easy to hike down to the lake.
 From there pick up the trail to loop back to the start of the third lake.